 Seek Representation During the Process of a Wilton DCF Investigation

 DCF has the power to remove your child from the home.
 It is important to take the process of a Wilton DCF investigation seriously and learn how to protect the rights of everyone involved.

-An experienced DCF attorney could help your family prepare for the investigation and guide you through the process to help you reach a positive outcome.
-If an investigation results in a finding substantiating allegations or abuse or neglect, a lawyer could help appeal the decision.
+An experienced attorney could help your family prepare for the investigation and guide you through the process to help you reach a positive outcome.
+If an investigation results in a finding substantiating allegations of abuse or neglect, our team could help appeal the decision.
 Call the lawyers at Mark Sherman Law today to learn more.